sjmikler/on-pruning-methods-for-neural-networks/README.md

 1. `REPEAT`: copies a single experiment many times **before** fancy parsing, can be used for iterative trainings.
 If used on two experiments: `1, 1, 2, 2`
 2. `GLOBAL_REPEAT`: performs all listed experiments many times.
 If used on two experiments: `1, 2, 1, 2`
 3. `REP`: is added by `run.py` and is a repetition index in range `[0, REPEAT-1]`
-4. `RND_IDX`: is added by `run.py` and can be used to uniquely identify an experiment
+4. `RND_IDX`: is added by `run.py` and can be used to uniquely identify an experiment.
+If already present in experiment, won't overwrite with random value

 Modules should generally use the following parameters: